-Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top & Short Shorts As She Works Out With Her Kids
+Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top And Short-Shorts As She Works Out With Her Kids

-Britney Spears is once again showing off her incredible body in a new Instagram video while revealing how she incorporates her two kids into her work out routine.
-Entertainment Tonight reports that, ahead of her huge world tour this summer, Britney proved that she’s definitely been training hard to undertake her mammoth tour as she flaunted her toned body in a crop top and short shorts while running around and spending time with her two boys.
+Britney Spears is once again showing off her incredible body in a new Instagram video, while revealing how she incorporates her two kids into her work out routine.
+Entertainment Tonight reports that, ahead of her huge world tour this summer, Britney proved that she’s definitely been training hard to undertake her mammoth tour as she flaunted her toned body in a crop top and short-shorts while running around and spending time with her two boys.

 The sweet new clip showed Spears sending some quality time with her two boys, 12-year-old Sean and 11-year-old Jayden, as she proved just how fit she is by racing the twosome around her big back garden.